Imagine a future where a universal vaccine for type 1 diabetes (T1D) exists and no one needs to worry about getting T1D.

 Sanjoy Dutta, Ph.D.

-Sanjoy Dutta is associate vice president, research, for JDRF, where he focuses on managing and developing ways we can treat T1D.
+Sanjoy Dutta is assistant vice president, research, for JDRF, where he focuses on managing and developing ways we can treat T1D.

 Sanjoy Dutta, Ph.D.